skorpio07/SavePathAndReturn/README.md

 For non commercial use
+For commercial use, apps have been developed and are in testing.

 These prorams are for for anyone that lives in the command line interface (ie cmd.exe) and changes folders at a whim. while this shows only one slot being saved, it will be enhanced to